 Linda Silver, Ed.D. | Eugene McDermott Chief Executive Officer

-She holds degrees from the University of California, Los Angeles — Bachelor of Arts; Harvard Business School — Executive Education Program: Strategic Perspectives in Nonprofit Management; Pepperdine University — Master of Business Administration; and the University of Southern California — Doctorate of Education.
-Linda is a passionate and experienced science educator with an unparalleled track record of delivering exceptional science education, civic and community engagement, and operational excellence.
-Linda resides in Dallas with her two children.
+She holds degrees from the University of California, Los Angeles – Bachelor of Arts; Pepperdine University – Master of Business Administration; the University of Southern California — Doctorate of Education and Harvard Business School – Executive Education Program.
+Linda is a passionate and experienced museum leader with an unparalleled track record of delivering exceptional science education, civic and community engagement, and operational excellence.

 Anthony R. Fiorillo, Ph.D. | Vice President of Research and Collections and Chief Curator